 Randy is admitted to practice in Maryland and before the U.S. District Court for the District of Maryland, the U.S. Supreme Court and the Fourth, Third and D.C.
 U.S. Circuit Courts of Appeal.

-- Redevelopment of the former Allied-Signal chrome plant into a 27-acre mixed-use waterfront office, retail, residential and recreational project in downtown Baltimore.
+- Development of Harbor Point on the former Allied-Signal chrome plant into a 27-acre mixed-use waterfront office, retail, residential and recreational complex on the water in Baltimore

-- Redevelopment of a former Exxon refinery and tank farm into a 30+ acre upscale shopping center including a Target and Harris Teeter.
+- Development of Canton Crossing, a former Exxon refinery and tank farm into a 30+ acre upscale shopping center including a Target and Harris Teeter

-- Redevelopment of former General Motors assembly plant into 1.8 million sq. ft.
-Amazon.com Fulfillment and Sort Center
+- Development of the Amazon Fulfillment & Sort Center on the former General Motors assembly plant into 1.2 million sq. ft. of operational space

-- CERCLA cost recovery action against the former owners of a large paint plant.
+- CERCLA cost recovery federal suit against the former owners of a large Baltimore paint plant

-- Defend RCRA suit involving allegations of methane migration.
+- Defending RCRA suit involving allegations of methane migration

-- Defend municipality in CERCLA suit for chemicals leaking from sewers.
+- Defending major water and sewer commission in CERCLA cost recovery federal suit for chemicals leaking from sewers

 - University of Maryland School of Law, J.D.